Why Athletes Should Float

 Floatation – REST (restricted environmental stimulation technique/therapy) has been used in the sporting world with great success since the early 1980s.
-Some of the first professional sports teams to utilize floatation therapy include the Philadelphia Eagles, the Philadelphia Philies and the Dallas Cowboys.
-In addition to these major sport franchises, various olympic athletes such as Carl Lewis, Jade Johnson, and Tasha Danvers have all used floatation – REST to improve their athletic performance.
-Research suggests that flotation tanks boost an athlete’s performance in three different ways: control over the negative effects of stress, elevation of their mental training and decreased recovery time after demanding workouts and races (Hutchinson 1984).
+Some of the first professional sports teams to utilize floatation therapy include the Philadelphia Eagles, the Philadelphia Phillies, and the Dallas Cowboys.
+In addition to these major sports franchises, various Olympic athletes such as Carl Lewis, Jade Johnson, and Tasha Danvers have all used floatation – REST to improve their athletic performance.
+Research suggests that flotation tanks boost an athlete’s performance in three different ways: control over the negative effects of stress, the elevation of their mental training, and decreased recovery time after demanding workouts and races (Hutchinson 1984).

 These neuro-chemicals are known to trigger the fight-or-flight response, which as Hutchinson notes, is very good for “lifting a truck off a trapped body, tearing out someone’s liver, or running like hell in mindless terror, but not so hot for the kind of clearheaded strategy, pinpoint accuracy, total concentration, and perfectly coordinated finesse required in most sports”.
 By eliciting the relaxation response, flotation therapy puts the athlete in a calm, unshakable, steady, centered, alert, totally concentrated state of mind that allows them to work at peak efficiency.

 Researchers have known for quite a long time that an athlete’s mental game plays an extremely important role in their performance.
 A study by Richardson (1998) perfectly sums up why floating works so well to improve an athlete’s mental training.
 He writes: “Flotation-REST works to enhance athletic performance because it provides a profoundly relaxing experience in an environment conducive to greater amounts and better quality of sports-related imagery, planning strategic thought processes than possible in other environments”.